COVID-19 – FAQs

-As our understanding of COVID-19 improves, so does the advice given regarding home isolation in the context of Gibraltar.
-At present, the standard recommendation for anyone who may have coronavirus symptoms is to maintain self-isolation for 10 days.
+Alongside the decision to begin relaxing lock-down measures, the advice regarding home isolation is being made stricter (to isolate infections and reduce spread in a more aggressive strategy).
+The standard recommendation for anyone who may have coronavirus symptoms, or has been in contact with a positive case, is to maintain self-isolation for 10 days.
 This will vary according to the date of symptom onset, the place in which you work (frontline workers need to be swabbed with priority), and the duration of the symptoms you report.
 Frontline workers may be given special advice based on their circumstances. *A persistent cough may last for several weeks after the COVID-19 infection has gone; this is considered the only symptom at present that may be disregarded after the isolation period.

-Following all home isolation advice is important if you share a home with others.
-You are encouraged to sleep in separate rooms, ensure good hygiene practices (clean home surfaces, no sharing of cutlery etc. as you would if someone had the flu) and treat laundry separately (do not share face/hand/body towels, and wash the isolating person’s laundry separately either on a hot wash or after the isolation period has passed).
-If the people you live with do not have any symptoms they can continue as normal.
-Current public health advice is not based on preventing the coronavirus spread but on slowing it down and “flattening the curve”.
+If you have tested positive for COVID-19 all members of your household will need isolate too; irrespective of symptoms.
+Following home isolation advice is important, particularly if you share a home with others.
+You are encouraged to sleep in separate rooms, ensure good hygiene practices (clean home surfaces, no sharing of cutlery etc. as you would if someone had the flu) and do not share face/hand/body towels.
+Latest guidance states you do not need to laundry separately.

 The current leave recommended, for those home with symptoms or those who have tested positive for COVID-19, is sick leave.
 In order to be presented with a certificate for your employer you will need to contact 111 (or your line manager if you work for the GHA).